-- 5.3.3.5 Replacement of commercial, industrial, institutional buildings or structures located within a flooding hazard that have been damaged or destroyed by causes other than flooding will be permitted provided it can be demonstrated that: - there is no feasible alternative site outside of the flooding hazard; - design modifications and lot modifications (e.g. balanced cut and fill operation in accordance with Policy 5.3.13 will reduce the risk of flooding and property damage to the greatest extent, wherever possible; - the number of dwelling units is the same or less; - the new building or structure is the same size or smaller than the previous dwelling; - the building or structure is floodproofed to an elevation of 0.3 metres above the regulatory flood elevation, as per floodproofing standards identified in Appendix C - Floodproofing Guidelines; - Safe access (ingress/egress) is present; - no basement is proposed and any crawl space is designed to facilitate service only; - the proposed development will not prevent access for emergency works, maintenance, and evacuation; - the potential for surficial erosion has been addressed through the submission of proper drainage, erosion and sediment control and site stabilization/restoration plans; - natural features and/or ecological functions associated with conservation of land are protected, pollution is prevented and erosion hazards have been adequately addressed; and, - the plan has been carried out by a qualified professional with recognized expertise in the appropriate discipline and must be prepared using established procedures and recognized methodologies to the satisfaction of the CVCA.
+- 5.3.3.5 Replacement of commercial, industrial, institutional buildings or structures located within a flooding hazard that have been damaged or destroyed by causes other than flooding will be permitted provided it can be demonstrated that: - there is no feasible alternative site outside of the flooding hazard;

+- design modifications and lot modifications (e.g. balanced cut and fill operation in accordance with Policy 5.3.10.2 will reduce the risk of flooding and property damage to the greatest extent, wherever possible); - the number of dwelling units is the same or less; - the new building or structure is the same size or smaller than the previous dwelling; - the building or structure is floodproofed to an elevation of 0.3 metres above the regulatory flood elevation, as per floodproofing standards identified in Appendix C - Floodproofing Guidelines; - Safe access (ingress/egress) is present; - no basement is proposed and any crawl space is designed to facilitate service only; - the proposed development will not prevent access for emergency works, maintenance, and evacuation; - the potential for surficial erosion has been addressed through the submission of proper drainage, erosion and sediment control and site stabilization/restoration plans; - erosion hazards have been adequately addressed; and, - the plan has been carried out by a qualified professional. - 5.3.3.6 Replacement of commercial and industrial buildings located within a flooding hazard that would result in an increase in building or structure size will only be permitted where it can be demonstrated that the conditions for Minor Commercial, Industrial or Institutional Additions can be satisfied and that safe access (ingress/egress) is present.